Be the Joy of Christmas This Year

 1. Prioritize what matters most.

-Next, in the remaining days, add the things that you truly want to do, those that you have the time and energy for.
+Now start adding the things that you truly want to do, those that you have the time and energy for.
 Have your family help you and only include the things that will bring you a sense of joy and fulfillment.

 Enlist help, delegate, and share the load.